AbdalrhmanFouadOsama2004/CNSASS2/README.md

 # Simple Neural Network from Scratch (Backpropagation)

+## Summary
-This project implements a **basic feedforward neural network** with backpropagation in Python **without using external libraries like TensorFlow or PyTorch**.
+This project implements a simple **feedforward neural network** with one hidden layer and trains it using **backpropagation**.

-It is based on the classic example from *Neural Networks and Deep Learning by Michael Nielsen*.
+It is coded entirely from scratch in Python, without using machine learning libraries, to demonstrate the math behind neural networks.
+The network learns to approximate the mapping from `[0.05, 0.10]` to `[0.01, 0.99]`.

 ---